DATaxelBase/DATaxelBase/Project_2/README.md

 # 👋🛳️ Ahoy, welcome again.
 Today we will travel on Kaggle!
 This is the legendary Titanic ML competition – the best, first challenge for you to dive into ML competitions and familiarize yourself with how the Kaggle platform works.
+I already did by the past this challenge.
+But now I got more tools and knowledges.
+So let's see togther if you're just discovering.

 # The Challenge
 The sinking of the Titanic is one of the most infamous shipwrecks in history.